Introduction

 /*

-• SYSPRINT - Optional and uses for system output messages.
+• SYSPRINT - Optional.
+It uses for system output messages.

 • SYSDUMP - Optional.
 System uses it for dumping when an abend occurs.

-• SYSIN - Contains the control statements needed for IEBCOPY utility.
+• SYSIN - Contains the control statements that are required for IEBCOPY utility.

 IEBCOPY to perform the following tasks –